Xtraball/SiberianCMS-Doc/docs/module/hooks/menus.md

 This method is more complex than simply adding your menu, but it's way more powerful too.

-You callbackf function **must** return the given payload whether it's altered or not!
+You callback function **must** return the given payload whether it's altered or not!

 ```php
 \Siberian\Hook::listen(